kaaengine/kaa/docs/index.rst

 =======================

 Welcome to kaa - the 2D games engine for humans, written in python!
-You will be able to write 2D games quickly and efficiently, working with simple and intuitive interfaces that follow zen of python philosophy.
+You will be able to write 2D games quickly and efficiently, working with simple and intuitive interfaces that follow the `zen of python <https://en.wikipedia.org/wiki/Zen_of_Python>`_ philosophy.
 Windows is a first class citizen.

 Installation: